kasthack-labs/kasthack.GAS/README.md

 #GAS
-GAS is opensource stress-test tool originally based on IRC-LOIC(github.com/neweracracker/loic)
+GAS is opensource stress-test tool originally based on IRC-LOIC(github.com/neweracracker/loic) Some features may be broken.
+If you want to perform TCP/UDP flood try net_flooder(github.com/kasthack/net_flooder)
 #TODO
 1. Rewrite attack methods using async IO
 2. Add support of setting any http field: host/cookie/referrer/etc